seanvernon/TransitTracker/README.md

 Usage: `python shell/bus_arrival_times.py <route> <stop_code> <stop_code> ...`

 A complete list of bus stop codes is available [by searching for the desired line and checking the Bus Stop List](https://www.transitchicago.com/schedules/).

+## GUI

+The GUI is powered by [pygame](https://www.pygame.org/news).
+Edit the globals in gui/utils, then run the GUI with python gui/main.py.